wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in every new version.
 Promise.

 == Changelog ==
+= 2.1-beta (2010-02-16 =
+* BUGFIX: Slideshow speed setting works now.
+* NEW: Added switch for preloading of "previous" and "next" images.
+Default: FALSE
+* NEW: Added switch for closing of Colorbox on click on opacity layer.
+Default: FALSE
+* NEW: Added setting for transition type.
+Default: elastic
+* NEW: Added setting for transition speed.
+Default: 250 milliseconds
+* NEW: Added setting for overlay opacity.
+Default: 0.85

 = 2.0.1 (2010-02-11) =
 * BUGFIX: slideshow does not start automatically any more if the setting is not checked on the settings page.